Last updated: March 8th, 2023

 Entry-level hydraulic discs cost more than their entry-level mechanical counterparts, but also perform far better.
 You can expect more overall power and less adjustment and fine-tuning.

 To be clear, the cost savings aren’t immense for mechanical discs on their own.
 You might expect to save $20-$50 per wheel.
 If you upgrade to mechanical discs that perform well, then you’ll have spent at least as much as an entry-level hydraulic set.
 More often than not, the latter will perform better.

 But the bigger cost question is the bike they’re attached to.
 Stepping up to a hydraulic-equipment model comes with several other upgrades, which may add several hundred dollars to the price tag.

-Hydraulic discs require less frequent but more complex maintenance than mechanical discs.
-That’s not a major problem for most of us, but it’s important to know what you’re signing up to live with.
+Neither is a major problem for most of us, but it’s important to know what you’re signing up to live with.